Skip to main content

 1. Prospects — Potential clients in your book

-3. Stages — Steps in your sales process
+3. Pipeline stages — Steps in your sales process that opportunities move through

-4. Pipeline view — Kanban board showing all opportunities
+4. Pipeline view — A board showing all opportunities organized by stage

 The prospect pipeline comes with default stages: